Deep Learning with Keras :: Cheatsheet

 Intro

 Keras is a high-level neural networks API developed with a focus on enabling fast experimentation.
-It supports multiple back-ends, including TensorFlow, CNTK and Theano.
+It supports multiple back-ends, including TensorFlow, Jax and Torch.

-TensorFlow is a lower level mathematical library for building deep neural network architectures.
-The keras R package makes it easy to use Keras and TensorFlow in R.
+Backends like TensorFlow are lower level mathematical libraries for building deep neural network architectures.
+The keras3 R package makes it easy to use Keras with any backend in R.

 1. Define: Model, Sequential model, Multi-GPU model